cockroachdb/docs/v23.1/restoring-backups-across-versions.md

 ## Support for restoring backups into a newer version

 Cockroach Labs supports restoring a backup taken on a cluster on a specific major version into a cluster that is on the same version or the next major version.
 Therefore, when upgrading your cluster from version N to N+1, if you took a backup on major version N, you can restore it to your cluster on either major version N or N+1.
-Restoring backups outside major version N or N+1 is not supported.
+Restoring backups outside major version N or N+1 is **not supported**.

 For example, backups taken on v22.1.x can be restored into v22.2.x.
 Backups taken on v22.2.x can be restored into v23.1.x.
 The following table outlines this support: